amckinnell/nutrella/README.md

 ## Usage

     Usage: nutrella [options]
-        -t, --trello-board BOARD         Open the Trello Board with name BOARD -h, --help                       Display this screen
+        -g, --current-git-branch         Open the Trello Board matching the current git branch -t, --trello-board BOARD         Open the Trello Board with name BOARD -h, --help                       Display this screen

+    Note: invoking nutrella with no options is equivalent to nutrella -g

 ## Development